klarsen1/Information/cran-comments.md

 Release summary
 ===============

-The current version is 0.0.6.
-Previous version was 0.0.5.
+The current version is 0.0.9.
+Previous version was 0.0.8.

 Differences between the two versions:

--   Automatically remove "class==Date" variables from table generation
--   Accepting input data of format tbl and tbl\_df
--   More precise namespace imports to avoid clashes with the upcoming release of ggplot2 2.0.0
--   Check if the treatment parameter is binary.
+-   Removed the match-key from the WOE and NWOE tables when the parallel option is used.

 Test environments
 =================